chocolatey/docs/input/en-us/general/faqs.md

 <a id="markdown-should-my-organization-depend-on-use-the-community-feed-httpschocolateyorgpackages" name="should-my-organization-depend-on-use-the-community-feed-httpschocolateyorgpackages"></a>
 ### Should my organization depend on (use) the community feed (https://chocolatey.org/packages)?

 For production-level scenarios, I couldn't justify giving up that level of control and trust to the internet in an organization.
 It's recommended that you copy and modify existing packages and/or create your own internal packages and host them internally.
 That way you can completely guarantee that an install/upgrade/uninstall will always work every time.
-See [[Security|Security#chocolateyorg-the-community-feed]] for more details.
+See [Security](./security#chocolateyorg-the-community-feed) for more details.

 If you are just setting up or updating developer workstations and can tolerate things breaking every once in awhile because internet/uncertainty, it's fine to use the community feed.